Pryaxis/Plugins/README.md

 6. Don't remove anything that isn't yours and don't change anything you didn't already add.
 7. When your plugin is approved, it will be added to the list.
 8. When you need to update your plugin, change the version number or other attributes, upload to [Catbox](https://catbox.moe/), and then re-submit your plugin.
+9. New plugins can appear at the top of the list.
+You are not guaranteed to be at the top of the list for long.
+If you comment on whether or not you should or shouldn't be placed at the top of the list, you will be placed not at the top of the list.
+You are forbidden from 'renaming' a plugin to a different name and resubmitting as a new plugin to appear at the top of the list.
+If we suspect that you have done this, you will be moved to the bottom of the list.

 This is the sample template: